Shahalkalathingal/Postinger/README.md

 # Postinger

-This is a social media app that build with the Mern stack
+This is a code repository of a social media app build with the Mern stack

-Note:This is the front-end part of the website.to see the backend part change branch to backend
+Note : This is the front-end part of the website to see the back-end part change branch to back-end

+# Technologies Used in the Frontend :-
+- React

+# Technologies Used in the Backend :-
+- Nodejs
+- Express
+- Mongodb

+The app is called Postinger